4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 - Frame: Fixed length block of main memory
 - Page: Fixed length block of virtual memory
 - Segment: Variable length block of virtual memory.
 Entire segment in a frame is known as segmentation while divided segments in a frame is known as combined segmentation and paging
+- Logical Address: reference to memory independent of physical location in memory
+- Relative Address: Address represented by an offset of some point in memory
+- Physical/Absolute Address: Actual location in main memory

 **Memory Management Requirements:**
 - Relocation